 7 Sure-Fire Tips to Sleep Well

-It’s normal to have trouble falling asleep when you have had some major life changes to deal with.
+It’s normal to have trouble falling asleep when you have had major life changes to deal with.
 You may find that you lie down exhausted by it all, but then your mind just won’t shut down so that you can rest.
-We have all had this happen at one time or another in life and here are some things that you can do to invite sleep to come more easily.
+We have all had this happen at one time or another in life, and here are some things you can do to invite sleep to come more easily.

 1. Take light daily exercise

 I cannot emphasize this enough you have to find time to move your body each day.
 Regular exercise helps us sleep more swiftly and soundly.
 A brisk walk is sometimes all that you need.